Self management is a confusing concept that often includes so many moving parts it becomes hard to keep track of anything.

 Some people pay in full by the first of the month so they don't need to worry about it.
 Others have direct deposit and have no idea when the payment is made, they just hope they have money in the bank and the payment goes through automatically.
 Some people will pay the bill in a panic on the 29th.
 Others will write a check for $25 every week so there's less of a dent in their available money.

 Everyone does it differently, but everyone meets the expectation, so the power company doesn't care how it was done.

-This is how the work should look as well.
+This is how self managing teams should work as well.
 If your expectation is to be in the office at 9 AM, it shouldn't matter whether you get there at 9 on the dot or 10 minutes early.
-It shouldn't matter if you are at your desk, in the lounge, or at a coworkers desk at 9, because you're in the office.
+It shouldn't matter if you are at your desk, in the lounge, or at a coworker's desk at 9, because you're in the office.
 If you need to be at your desk by 9, then the expectation should be updated accordingly.